 As certain of the Company's marketable securities are carried at market value and are directly affected by fluctuations in value of the underlying securities, the Company considers its financial performance and cash flows could be materially affected by such changes in the future value of the Company's marketable securities.
-Based upon the net exposure as at December 31, 2016 and assuming all other variables remain constant, a net increase or decrease of 100% in the market prices of the underlying securities would increase or decrease respectively net income by \$955,000; the Company had no marketable securities in 2015 and 2014.
+Based upon the net exposure as at December 31, 2017 and assuming all other variables remain constant, a net increase or decrease of 60% (2016 - 100%) in the market prices of the underlying securities would increase or decrease respectively net (loss) income by \$472,000 (2016 - \$955,000).